HeyReggie/100devs-hw/string-methods/toLowerCaseMethod.md

-# toLowerCase Method - returns the calling string value converted to lower case.
+# toLowerCase Method - returns the calling string value converted to lower case (the value will be converted to a string if it isn't one)

 ## Time Complexity - Linear O(n)